Saturday, January 13, 2024

 So, is any of this really a deal breaker?
 It isn't for me.
 Often you can ID stations because you've heard them before.
 I have tuned into China's national broadcaster CNR-1 so many times I can ID it fairly easily even though I don't know more than a couple words of Chinese.
 I was able to ID CRI in Russian because I know just enough Russian words to ID CRI's Russian broadcasts (they ID as "Radio Kitai").
 It's the same with the American religious broadcaster KNLS, that also broadcasts in Russian.
 I can pick out just enough words to know I'm hearing them, whether it's from their Alaska transmitter or their transmitter in Madagascar.

 At $15 US, and with it being a very small, inexpensive, analog-dial radio, I'm not going to knock the D-328 for lack of dial accuracy.
 I grew up in an analog dial world, where you were always guessing, and some of my radios way back when were much worse than this one when it came to the analog dial, SW guessing game.
 It didn't make listening to SW any less fun, or interesting.
 I have maybe 12-13 digital readout radios.
-I just grab one and use them to ID the station if it's that big a deal.
+I just grab one and use them to ID the station's frequency if it's that big a deal.
 But that's just me.

 There's a guy on the Shortwave subreddit who built his own SW radio using a SiLabs Si4825 chip (the analog dial, DSP chip -- probably a similar chip to the one in the XHDATA D-328) and often he is guessing at what he is hearing, but his radio sounds great and with most of his catches he still can ID the stations OK.
 It can be done.